mashnoor3/blog_app/README.md

 # blog_app
-Simple test blog for a single user.
-Similar style of Medium.com Made using Django framework.
+Simple text blog for a single user.
+Similar to Medium.com Made using Django framework.